 How Votiro Protects Data While Reducing Risk

 In the modern world, clean data means secure business operations, which is why many companies use anti-virus and CTR tools.
 However, while those technologies provide security, they also come with end-user issues that reduce productivity or negatively impact data integrity.
-Votiro’s Secure File Gateway protects organizations from traditional malware threats without reducing productivity.
+Votiro Cloud protects organizations from traditional malware threats without reducing productivity.
 Our Positive SelectionTM technology works in the background to extract a file’s safe elements to eliminate the risks of embedded malicious code without impacting your end-users’ ability to do their jobs.

-Votiro’s Secure File Gateway for Email protects against potential risks associated with business email compromise.
-When someone sends an email with malicious code embedded in either the email or an attachment, our Secure File Gateway for Email scans for all the safe content, rebuilds it, and then forwards it to the recipient–all without impacting the time it takes to get there.
+Votiro’s Cloud for Email API protects against potential risks associated with business email compromise.
+When someone sends an email with malicious code embedded in either the email or an attachment, our Cloud for Email API scans for all the safe content, rebuilds it, and then forwards it to the recipient–all without impacting the time it takes to get there.

 For organizations to ensure continued security, they need to take proactive steps and stay more than one step ahead of cybercriminals.
 Votiro offers organizations peace of mind knowing that their workforce can stay secure without having a negative impact on the day-to-day data sharing activities necessary to stay productive in a competitive business landscape.